MarkWattsBoomi/DashboardComponents/README.md

-sub-title               string      some smaller text to show under the title label hide-user-anonymous     boolean     true to completely hide the user details if in anonymous mode i.e. flow doesn't use authentication, false hide-user               boolean     true to completely hide the user details.
+sub-title               string      some smaller text to show under the title label hide-user-anonymous     boolean     true to completely hide the user details if in anonymous mode i.e. flow doesn't use authentication, false hide-user               boolean     true to completely hide the user details. hide-user-text          boolean     true will supress showing the user's name/info text
 ```

 If flow is using authenication then you should add a .jpg file for each user named with their email e.g. fred_bloggs@somewhere.com.jpg.
-This image will be used for the user's avatar
+This image will be used for the user's avatar.
+You should also add a default user avatar for admin@manywho.com.jpg to represent the anonymous user.

 #   MenuBar
 Adds a colored sub menu.